 - Defective steering angle sensor – It’s mounted behind the steering wheel.
 It can lead to the ABS light coming on and the cruise control turning off.
 Try staring at the engine and turning the steering wheel full left to right a couple of times while in Park.
 This procedure can calibrate the steering angle sensor and fix your cruise control.

 - Faulty Sensors – Radar sensors behind the front bumper can get damaged or go bad on models with Distronic.

 - Defective brake light switch – A bad brake light switch can cause the cruise control to be inoperative.
 You need to read the codes with a scanner as it is impossible to determine if the brake light switch is bad simply by looking at the brake lights.

-- Engine misfire – If the check engine light is on, the vehicle may go in limp mode for several reasons, including cylinder misfire.
+- Engine misfire – If the check engine light is on, the vehicle may go into limp mode for several reasons, including cylinder misfire.
 The engine control unit (ECU) will turn off or prevent you from using cruise control to prevent further damage to the vehicle.

 - Damaged wire harness – Wire harnesses that have been damaged during an accident.

 - Poor ground connection – Corrosion can develop at ground points, especially on vehicles in floods.

 - MAF Sensor – A faulty mass airflow (MAF) sensor problem can cause the check engine light to come on, poor throttle response, brought idle, and a cruise control inoperative warning light to come on.

 - Blown fuse – A blown fuse can stop any system from working.